S Corp filing: Tax information small business owners need to know

 Step Two: Get an Employer Identification Number (EIN)

-If your business doesn’t already have an EIN or is required to get a new one, then you should file Internal Revenue Service (IRS) Tax Form SS-4 to apply for an EIN.
+If your business doesn’t already have an EIN or is required to get a new one, you should file an Internal Revenue Service (IRS) Tax Form SS-4 to apply for an EIN.
 Find out more about getting an EIN.

 Step Three: Filing the S Election